hapax/hapax.github.io/assets/spotit.md

 (This construction also works if you have the grey triangle on the outside and get rid of the grey points.)

-It turns out (as we will show below) that, for any projective plane, we must have $n = q^2 + q + 1$ for some number $q$.
+We'll show below that, for any projective plane, it must be the case that $n = q^2 + q + 1$ for some number $q$ which is one less than the number of symbols per card.
-It is conjectured that $q$ must be a prime power, which completely solves one possible generalisation of *Spot It!*".
+It is conjectured that $q$ must be a prime power, which completely solves the projective plane generalisation of *Spot It!*".
-But our projective construction generalises certain features that strike me as unnatural to the game.
+But this construction fixes certain features that strike me as unnatural.
 First, we added the constraint that any pair of symbols appears on precisely one card.
 Why not two, or three, or no constraint at all?